Great Places to Eat in Colonial Williamsburg

 Raleigh Tavern Bakery: for when you need a historical snack

 Tucked away off Duke of Gloucester Street (the main street that runs through the heart of the Colonial Williamsburg Historic Area) is the Raleigh Tavern Bakery.
+It’s a great spot to stop in when you need just a little something to get you through to your next meal.

 While you can get a variety of the usual kinds of baked goods, snacks, candy, and bottled drinks there, what you really want is one of their freshly baked brick oven ginger cakes.